vis-kid/octopress_drafts_previewer/source/_posts/2015-07-15-bourbon-functions.md

 }
 ```

-The function's first parameter expects a **pixel** or **em** value — here represented by a Sass variable defined above.
+The function’s first parameter expects a **pixel** or **em** value — here represented by a Sass variable defined above.
 The second parameter requires an integer as **increment / decrement value** (...-3, -2, -1, 0, 1, 2, 3...) for scaling the provided font-size using **1.6180339**.
-If you need to round the output, you can use Sass's functions for:
+If you need to round the output, you can use Sass’s functions for:

 ### **abs()** — **floor()** — **ceil()**